top of page

 Our offerings relate to the following learning objectives of the Curriculum 21:

-Cycle 2 (from 6th grade): Getting to know species and habitats (NMG.2.1, NMG.2.4), reflecting on relationships between humans and nature (NMG.2.6), taking responsibility (NMG.11.3).
+Cycle 2 (from 6th grade): Learning about species and habitats (NMG.2.1, NMG.2.4), reflecting on relationships between humans and nature (NMG.2.6), taking responsibility (NMG.11.3).

-Cycle 3 (Secondary School): Analyze ecosystems and resource use (NT.9.2, NT.9.3, RZG.1.4), assess the impacts of human actions and develop sustainable ideas (NT.9.3, RZG.3.1).
+Cycle 3 (Secondary Level I): Analyze ecosystems and resource use (NT.9.2, NT.9.3, RZG.1.4), assess the impact of human actions and develop sustainable ideas (NT.9.3, RZG.3.1).

 past events